 Why Should Organizations Automate Testing?

 While automated testing is not a requirement for CI/CD, it is necessary to utilize all the CI/CD process benefits.
 More and more DevOps teams are adopting CI/CD pipeline with automated testing.
-Let’s take a look at why automated testing is preferred.
+Let us look at why automated testing is preferred.

 - Automation supports agile teams to ship faster and better products.